elmauro/supershoes/README.md

 ## Deploy

-This Application was published on Azure.
+This Application was published on Azure http://supershoe.azurewebsites.net.
 For publish de Application, follow the next steps:

 <br />
 1. Set up the development environment: